AbdallaDalleh/psc-driver-epics/README.md

-# psc-driver-epics
+# PSC EPICS Driver
 An EPICS driver for high-performance power supplies controllers.
+The driver is developed based on the EPICS device support model using the Device support entry table (DSET).